-Garry Parkes, who will serve at the Parish of St Philip & St James, Clifton (York), says, “During the first two years of that study I had no desire or intention to become a Licensed Reader; it wasn’t on my radar in any way.
+Garry Parkes, who will serve at the Parish of St Philip & St James, Clifton (York), said, “During the first two years of that study I had no desire or intention to become a Licensed Reader; it wasn’t on my radar in any way.
 I was studying purely for my own spiritual growth and personal development (or so I thought!).
 But God had a different plan for me.
 I feel strongly that God wants me to use the skills and knowledge I’ve accumulated over these years to communicate and connect with all, inside and outside the church.”

-Joyce Cochrane, who will serve at Walkington, Bishop Burton, Rowley and Skidby, says, “I don’t feel that I have stopped enjoying life, or become terribly serious and spiritual – or even seriously spiritual.
+Joyce Cochrane, who will serve at Walkington, Bishop Burton, Rowley and Skidby, said, “I don’t feel that I have stopped enjoying life, or become terribly serious and spiritual – or even seriously spiritual.
 I just feel that I have expanded and grown, and I have skills and depths that I wasn’t aware of before.
-I don’t know what will happen next, but I am sure that right now I am where God wants me to be.’
+I don’t know what will happen next, but I am sure that right now I am where God wants me to be."